 While expenses are at 87.79%, revenues are at 91.9%, providing for a healthy cash flow.
 However, not all of the revenues for FY 17 have yet been accrued.

-The Finance and Administration Committee recommends approval of the June 2017 Treasurer's Report.
+Staff recommends forwarding the June 2017 Treasurer's Report to the Board for Approval.